globalizejs/globalize/examples/plain-javascript/README.md

 1. Click at [cldr.js releases tab](https://github.com/rxaviers/cldrjs/releases).
 1. Download the latest package.
 1. Unzip it.
-1. Copy its `dist/` files into this directory.
+1. Move its `dist/` files into `cldrjs` of this directory.

 Then, you'll get this:

 ```
 .
+├── cldrjs
+│   ├── cldr.js
-├── cldr
+│   └── cldr
 │       ├── event.js
 │       └── supplemental.js
-├── cldr.js
 └── index.html
 ```